 Play Consultations are for gamers with disabilities who are looking to find a better way enjoy their favorite game(s) despite their disability.
 For this consultation, the gamer’s gaming needs will be assessed from all angles.
 This process can take into account, for example, stamina, comfort, as well as personal preferences.
 After, the game(s) of interest as well as method of play will be analyzed leading to an exploration of in-game options and alternate controllers as well as controller schemes that will improve the gamer’s future gaming experiences.

 Design Consultations are for game developers looking to improve the accessibility of their game.
-Adam and other NEAT team members as necessary will put any one game through a quality assurance process, testing it for its accessibility.
+Kristen and other NEAT team members as necessary will put any one game through a quality assurance process, testing it for its accessibility.
 The results of that process can be discussed in person and/or through a written report complete with recommendations.

 Play and Learns are a fun and interactive service where gamers or those interested in gaming can play some games while they and the ones supporting them learn about gaming accessibility.
 Play and Learns are not meant to meet individual needs of gamers with disabilities or developers, but rather provide a space to learn about accessibility in gaming on a macro level.
 Participants will have a chance to see and use some adaptive gaming equipment first hand and learn about what sort of gamers the tools could support.